kdiffin/swagtask/README.md

   - [x] authorize the websocket connections
   - [ ] create my own http verb system in websockets

-    - [ ] make task stuff work
+    - [x] make task stuff work
     - [ ] make the tag stuff work

+  - [ ] think what to do with paths
-  - [ ] make real time mouse sharing
+  - [x] make real time mouse sharing
+  - [ ] architecture better
+  - [ ] make the page like a SPA so u dont have to reconnect to the ws when switching from tasks to tags page

   - [ ] add error logging to RBAC issues
-  - [ ] create the "endpoints" in websockets

 ### maybe later if i revisit